Arve/MMM-Entur-tavle/README.md

 ## Multiple instances

-This plugin fully supports multiple instances.
-If you wish to display different platforms separately, use the stopType configuration option above with separate quays.
+This plugin fully supports multiple instances on the same MagicMirror² instance.
+If you wish to display different platforms separately, use the stopType configuration option with separate quays as suggested above.

 ## Dislaimer